SciTools/iris/docs/iris/src/further_topics/metadata.rst

 there is **at least** one ``metadata`` member with a different value, where,

 - ``None`` means that there was **no** difference for the member,
-- a `tuple`_ containing the two different associated values for the member
+- a `tuple`_ contains the two different associated values for the member

 Given our example, only the ``long_name``, ``var_name`` and ``units`` members have different values, as expected.
 Note that, the ``difference`` method **is